microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 8. Select **Save**.

-### Task 1: Create IoT Hub Device Enrollment
+### Task 6: Create IoT Hub Device Enrollment

-1. Repeat the previous steps to generate the registration Id and Key for the **oilwells-d01** guest virtual machine.
+1. Repeat the previous steps to generate the registration ID and Key for the **oilwells-d01** guest virtual machine.

 2. Switch to the Azure Portal and navigate to the **oilwells-prov-[YOUR INIT]** Device Provisioning Service.